+PRISON RESETTLEMENT

-PRISON RESETTLEMENT The people in the criminal justice system are among the most traumatised in our society.
+The people in the criminal justice system are among the most traumatised in our society.
 On release, they must navigate a world which is hostile to them and, for those who have been imprisoned for many years, unrecognisable.
-We provide specialist Prison Resettlement services for people leaving prison and are at risk of homelessness.
+We provide specialist resettlement services for people leaving prison and at risk of homelessness or insecure accomodation, such as sofa surfing.
 This service provides supported housing across the South West, ensuring ex-offenders have a secure home from which they can begin to rebuild their lives away from crime.
-With help from a key worker, residents will learn how to live independently and will be encouraged to move on to more permanent accommodation.
+With help from a key worker, residents learn how to live independently and are enabled to move on to more permanent accommodation.

 When James first arrived at our supported accommodation, he was struggling with the adjustment from life in prison, constantly surrounded by people and noise, to living on his own.
 He was low and suicidal but didn't want to ask for help.

 As well as referring James to the mental health crisis team, his Support Worker took the time to get to know him - meeting him twice a week, earning his trust and building up his confidence to navigate his route to a new, independent life.

-James' Support Worker helped him to understand new technology, manage hospital appointments, secure a driving a license and identify longer-term accommodation options; tasks that most of us take for granted but which for James seemed impossible to tackle on his own.
-A six-month deadline to secure independence is daunting when your every decision and action has been controlled and directed in prison.
+James's support worker helped him to understand new technology, manage hospital appointments, secure a driving licence and identify longer-term accommodation options; tasks that most of us take for granted but which, for James, seemed impossible to tackle.

+Living independently is daunting when your every decision and action has been controlled and directed in prison.
 After some setbacks, James is preparing to move into his own home and start his life anew.
-Our team is determined to set him up for success Provided support and accommodation for prison leavers of our clients did not re-offend thanks to our support
+Our team is determined to set him up for success prison leavers people whilst still in prison with housing advice ahead of their release of our clients did not re-offend

+We provided support and accommodation for

+With our support